Bucharest for Digital Nomads

 It's a gold-themed room, which I really liked.
 The walls are gold, the lights are gold, the taps are gold, the cutlery is gold, even the bum gun is gold.
 Yes, I did say that.

 To the uninitiated, a bum gun is a water hose that sits behind the toilet and is used like a handheld bidet.
-They're behind every toilet in South-East Asia, and my biggest frustration when I come back to Europe each year is that they don't exist here and I have to use toilet paper instead.
+They're behind every toilet in South-East Asia, and my biggest frustration when I come back to Europe each year is that they don't exist here and I have to use toilet paper like an idiot.
 Except one exists in this apartment, and not only is the bum gun gold, but it has a temperature control, meaning you can spray hot or cold water up your arse.
 Even Thailand isn't that advanced yet.

 The location of this apartment is perfect.
 Tineretului Park is just a short walk away, and there's not one, but two medium-sized branches of Mega Image a 5-10 minute walk away, including on the way back from the park, so getting groceries while staying here is easy, as is cooking them seeing as the kitchen contains just about every utensil that you're going to need.
-Tineretului metro station is just outside the apartment, and you're about a 25-minute walk from the town centre.
+Tineretului metro station is just outside the apartment, and you're about a 25-minute walk from the city centre.

 The living room here is really comfortable.
 It has a very long and comfortable sofa, which is great for working from, and it faces a large TV.
 There's plenty of floor space to workout on, and there's a desk that includes an external monitor.
 Both the living room and the bedroom have air conditioning units.